 Variations

-For a lighter take, try dicing and toasting half of the bread in a pan as croutons for a BLT chicken salad.
+Salad: For a lighter take, try dicing and toasting half of the bread in a pan as croutons for a BLT chicken salad.
 This is great with a little goat cheese to mimic the creaminess of the mayo.
-Use the marinade as a dressing, slice the chicken, chop the bacon, dice the tomatoes, toss and enjoy!
+Use the marinade as a dressing, chop the chicken and bacon, dice the tomatoes, toss, and enjoy!

 If you'd like to drizzle some marinade on the sandwich (I recommend it!), remove the tomatoes and heat the marinade in the microwave or on the stove until warm.
 Stir a bit to recombine and then drizzle on the interior of the assembled sandwich.

-I recommend wrapping the whole sandwich in parchment paper and then slicing in half gently with a serrated knife to contain some of the marinade.
-Alternately, you can cut the sandwich in half and wrap each half in a paper towel.
+- Wrap your sandwiches.
+I recommend wrapping the whole sandwich in parchment paper and then slicing it in half gently with a serrated knife to contain some of the marinade.
+You can also cut the sandwich in half and wrap each half in a paper towel.

 📖 Recipe